 John Tustin, '06

-John clerked for a federal magistrate judge in Dallas and is currently an Honors Program attorney in the Environmental and National Resources Division of the U.S. Department of Justice in Washington, D.C.
-He works in the Natural Resources Section and represents federal agencies, principally the Forest Service and divisions of the Department of Interior, in federal courts across the nation.
+John clerked for a federal magistrate judge in Dallas and was an Honors Program attorney in the Environmental and Natural Resources Division of the U.S. Department of Justice in Washington, D.C.
+He now works in the Natural Resources Section as a trial attorney on cases related to federal public lands.
 Originally from Lubbock, Texas, John served in the Peace Corps in Cameroon and as a legislative assistant in the U.S. Congress before attending law school.
 During law school, he participated in Concerned Students for LRAP, the Texas Intellectual Property Law Journal, and the Immigration Clinic.
 He spent his summers working at the Office of the Legal Advisor at the Ministry of Environment in Brasilia, Brazil, and the Environmental Law Institute in Washington, D.C.
 He studied abroad in Brazil and interned at Imazon, a Brazilian environmental NGO.

-- "I encourage current law students to seek out the many professors, programs, and clinics at UT Law that support public interest law."
+- "I encourage current law students to seek out the many professors, programs, and clinics at Texas Law that support public interest law."

 Amber VanSchuyver, '08

-Amber, from Arkansas City, Kansas, is a staff attorney at Texas RioGrande Legal Aid (TRLA) in El Paso, Texas, where she practices family law, immigration and microenterprise law.
-After graduating from UT, Amber received an Equal Justice Works Fellowship to economically empower victims of domestic violence in South Texas.
-She conducts trainings on economic empowerment for domestic violence survivors and shelters and has litigated many economically issues related to domestic violence.
-During law school, she participated in the Transnational Worker Rights Clinic, the Immigration Clinic, and the Access to Justice Internship; was actively involved in PILA, the Human Rights Law Society and Concerned Students for LRAP; and served as managing editor of the Texas Journal on Civil Rights and Civil Liberties and as a student representative on the Dean’s Loan Repayment Assistance Program committee.
+Amber is a Team Manager and attorney for the Domestic Violence/Family Law Team at Texas RioGrande Legal Aid (TRLA) in Edinburg, Texas, where she practices family law, immigration and microenterprise law.
+After graduating from Texas Law, Amber received an Equal Justice Works Fellowship to economically empower victims of domestic violence in South Texas.
+She conducted trainings on economic empowerment for domestic violence survivors and shelters and litigated many economic issues related to domestic violence.
+During law school, she participated in the Transnational Worker Rights Clinic, the Immigration Clinic, and the Access to Justice Internship; was actively involved in the Public Interest Law Association, the Human Rights Law Society and Concerned Students for LRAP; and served as managing editor of the Texas Journal on Civil Rights and Civil Liberties and as a student representative on the Dean’s Loan Repayment Assistance Program committee.
 She spent her summers working at TRLA in Edinburg, Texas and Equal Rights Advocates in San Francisco.

 - "The best advice I can give for students interested in public interest is to get very involved in the public interest community by taking clinics, volunteering at local non-profits, and being active in student groups with similar interests."